siddimore/Work/mywork.md

 #### 2. **KEDA-Based Parallel Upgrades** - 7 Days to 20 Minutes

 **The Pain Point:**
 Fleet-wide upgrades ran serially.
 One ledger at a time.
 Each upgrade takes 20 minutes.
 For 500 ledgers, that's **~167 hours (~7 days)** of waiting.
 Security patches?
 Delayed by a week.
 New features?
 Stuck in an endless queue.
-On-call engineers?
-Pulling all-nighters.

 Built an event-driven autoscaling system with KEDA that triggers parallel Kubernetes jobs based on Azure Storage Queue depth.
-Each upgrade gets its own isolated container, and the system automatically scales to handle **all 500 ledgers concurrently**.
+Each upgrade gets its own isolated container, and the system automatically scales to handle **500 ledgers concurrently**.

 **What Changed:**
 - **500x faster** (167 hours down to 20 minutes)